Student Learning With Technology From an Instructional Economic Perspective: A Case Study

 Instructional Technology, Learning with Technology, Instructional Economy, Case Study, Teaching InnovationAbstract

 The current study employed two case studies, which were conducted in Taiwan, to explain the benefits of old technologies from an instructional economic perspective.
 The findings yielded from two case studies showed that old (inexpensive investment) and new technology (expensive investment) could equally enhance students’ learning performances.
-Instructors may re-think the value of old technologies at classrooms based on economic theories.Downloads
+Instructors may re-think the value of old technologies at classrooms based on economic theories.References

 Published